Application | Internships | Courses | Living in LA | Rental Car Promo

 No. You must submit your application for a future semester and be judged amongst that semester’s application pool.

-What if I haven't taken 3 hours of coursework in Radio-Television-Film, my GPA drops below the required GPA, or my disciplinary record changes before my semester of participation?
+What if my GPA drops below the required GPA or my disciplinary record changes before my semester of participation?

 Eligibility checks are run for all accepted students up until the semester of participation.
 If you think you will not be able to meet the eligibility requirements the semester prior to participation (when the payment schedule kicks in), or if your status at the university changes for any reason (enrollment, disciplinary, or otherwise) contact the Denius Center immediately.
 Do not wait for your acceptance to be rescinded, or you may incur financial penalties based on your date of withdrawal.
 No exceptions will be made.